schloops1/wincraft/README.md

 # Wincraft

-Poorly named, Wincraft is software to control the state of wires in MC and create windows to manipulate those states without requiring any programmation knowledge.
+Poorly named, Wincraft is software to control the state of wires in Minecraft and create windows to manipulate those states without requiring any programmation knowledge.

 ![alt text](./doc/welcome.png "Welcome Screen")